NCI Cancer Genomics Cloud Pilots

 Simultaneously with beginning the procurement process, the NCIP established an on August 8, 2013 to allow the community to contribute critical use cases that the cloud pilots will need to support.
 For more detailed information, consult the official siteRequest for Information: IdeaScale for Cancer Genomics Cloud Pilots on FedBizOpps.
 A recent posting on the NCI Biomedical Informatics Blog explains the rationale behind the decision to use IdeaScale.

-The IdeaScale site will be locked from additional input to coincide with the release of the anticipated Broad Agency Announcement (BAA).
+The IdeaScale site will be locked from additional input to coincide with the release of the BAA.
 It will remain open, however, as a reference for potential offerors.

 The organizations selected to develop the clouds will be expected to collaborate with each other and with the groups managing the NCI Center for Cancer Genomics (CCG) Data Coordinating Center.
 NCIP activities are being conducted in concert with the CCG Data Coordinating Center, which will provide an authoritative public data set for use in the cloud pilots.
 Interchange among the organizations involved will help ensure adherence to a common set of data elements and vocabularies among the cloud pilots in support of operations that may span cloud implementations.